How Often Should You Pee? 11 Causes of Frequent Urination

 “It’s not unheard of having bladder cancer cause bladder irritation, but that’s not the most common thing,” reassures Dr. Dabaja.

-All said, though, definitely contact your doctor if you see blood in your urine.
+That being said, definitely contact your doctor if you see blood in your urine.
 He or she should be able to treat it successfully.

 Frequent urination treatments

 Sometimes fixing the problem is as simple as cutting down on coffee or alcohol.
 Otherwise, treatments for frequent urination typically start with identifying and dealing with any underlying causes, such as diabetes.

 Weight control will help if a person is obese.

 Next, medications are usually anticholinergics like Ditropan (oxybutynin) or beta-3 agonists like Myrbetriq (mirabegron).

 The last resort is a procedure, such as injecting botox into the bladder to correct OAB.

 When to seek medical help for frequent urination